elvisfinol/blog/content/posts/aws-solutions-architect-assignment-for-the-loop.md

 title = "AWS Solutions Architect - Assignment for the loop!"

 +++

-In May, I was in a process interview in AWS for the role of Solutions Architects.
-Sadly, I did not pass successfully the loop, however, I received good feedback about my assignment.
-I won't upload the Cloud Formation fixed template for obvious reasons.
-However, is NOT a complicated assignment, go and check ACL, SG or how health checks are configured on the ELB.
-This excessive is easy, so you can be creative. **Imagine that this is for a customer, so effort yourself.** If you have any questions, email me.
+In May 2021, I went through an interview process at AWS for the role of Solutions Architect.
+Unfortunately, I did not successfully pass the interview loop.
+However, I did receive good feedback about my assignment.
+Therefore, I would like to share my experience with you regarding this process and discuss the assignment in detail.
+I won’t upload the Cloud Formation template for obvious reasons, but the exercise is not complicated, and it allows you to be creative on the assignment.

-> Good Luck and do your best!
+> Consider that you are doing this for a customer, so make sure to put in some effort.

+By the way, I’m not certain if this assignment is still current, but it can be helpful for practice if you’re preparing the interview for the **AWS Solutions Architect role.**

 ### **Context**